-\ Engines may be operating.
+^{} Engines may be operating.

-- b.
+- a.
+A thorough knowledge of the aircraft and fuels servicing equipment involved in the operation. - b.
 A thorough knowledge of and follow all safety procedures. - c.
 A thorough knowledge of and follow the sequential steps of the operation. - d.
 Undergone certification per command directives.